ML4ITS/TimeVQVAE/README.md

 then you can generate new time series by running `python evaluate.py` with `evaluation/use_fidelity_enhancer = True` in `configs/config.yaml`.

+### TimeVQVAE Anomaly Detection, TimeVQVAE-AD [4]
+TimeVQVAE learns a prior, and we can utilize the learned prior to measure the likelihood of a segment of time series, in which a high likelihood indicates a normal state while a low likelihood indicates an abnormal state (_i.e.,_ anomaly).
+With that principal, we have developed TimeVQVAE-AD.
+It not only achieves a state-of-the-art anomaly detection accuracy on [the UCR Anomaly archive](https://paperswithcode.com/dataset/ucr-anomaly-archive), but also provides a high level of explainability, covering counterfactual sampling (_i.e.,_ to answer the following question, "how is the time series supposed look if there was no anomaly?").

 ## Citation
 ```
 [1]